boennecd/dynamichazard/cran-comments.md

 I use the build with codename trusty for the GCC 4.8.4 which has C++11 support.

+I am sorry for submitting so shortly after my previous release.
+I found two major bugs in a new feature I have added.
+I hope you will accept this submission and I understand if you do not.

+I have seen the Solaris issue and I think I have fixed it.
+I do not have access to a Solaris machine and the `solaris-x86-patched` platform on rhub fails with "Build timed out".

 ## R CMD check results
 All platforms have a note about the package size except the win-builder with the devel version.